brunohml/BSE_BrainHack/README.md

 # Getting started

-1) Install Python and an IDE.
+1) Install Python 3.11 and an IDE.
-2) Create a virtual environment.
+2) Create a conda environment with python 3.11.
+- conda create -n [env_name] python=3.11
-3) Activate virtual environment.
+3) Activate conda environment.
+- conda activate [env_name]
+4) Use the requirements.txt file to install all necessary packages and dependencies:
+- pip3 install -r requirements.txt
+5) Download the 1024-dimensional embeddings for 7 different patients as a .pkl file from this link:
+6) Make sure this file is at directory source_pickles/raw_embeddings_1024d.pkl.
-4) Fork repository to your local repository, then clone this repository locally:
+7) Fork repository to your local repository, then clone this repository locally:
 - git clone [link]
-5) Use the requirements.txt file to install all necessary packages and dependencies:
-- pip3 install -r requirements.txt
-6) Download the 1024-dimensional embeddings for 4 different patients as a .pkl file from this link:
-7) Make sure this file is at directory source_pickles/raw_embeddings_1024d.pkl.
 8) Create your own branch of this repository:
 - git checkout -b [name of your branch]
 9) Push any changes you make to your forked repo: